Arkbridge-Solutions/stripepod/README.md

 ---

 **Disclaimer**: This code is provided "as is" for educational purposes.
 Always perform a security audit before deploying financial code to production.
+Before using this code in production, we recommend you to implement proper authorization of the pay endpoint and app attestation.